nahuelsoma/movies-api/README.md

 npm ci
 ```

-#### 3. Add environment variables to a .env file in the project's root directory.
-Make sure to define the following variables
+#### 3. Add environment variables

+Create a `.env` file in the project's root directory.
+Make sure to define the following variables:

 ##### Database variables